SonySemiconductorSolutions/aitrios-sample-tool-angle-adjustment/backend/README.md

 2. Generate QR codes

    * After DB is created and data is populated, a QR code is needed to open the contractor App.
-   * Make sure to [setup the contractor app](../web-app/README.md) and copy the URL of contractor app.
+   * Make sure to [set up the contractor app](../web-app/README.md) and copy the URL of contractor app.
    * Edit URL variable in the [script](./scripts/generate_qr.py) and replace with Contractor App URL
    * Edit [script](./scripts/generate_qr.py) and provide the APP_SECRET_KEY value as generated in previous [step](#get-app_secret_key)
    * Execute following [script](./scripts/generate_qr.py) to generate all the QR codes (all the facility QR codes) of Contractor app URL.